Why it makes sense to take your content to Tier II and Tier III cities in India

 Mobile and internet penetration will provide the obvious fillip to social media activity.
-Everybody loves to have an opinion and express the same; social media offers that opportunity to all.
+Everybody loves to express their opinion and social media offers that opportunity to all.
 There is some content going ‘viral’ every day on the internet, and it isn’t just being consumed in the metros.

-With social media platforms finding favour in these new wave cities, as a brand, your content and messages will find more takers.
+With social media platforms finding favor in these new wave cities, as a brand, your content and messages will find more takers.

 And this is just the story of one platform.
-When one considers others like popular messaging platform WhatsApp, microblogging platform Twitter, image-sharing platforms like Instagram and Snapchat, the potential this country – and particularly the smaller smart cities – present for quality content is mindboggling.
+When one considers others like TikTok – a platform that became increasingly popular in Tier II and Tier III cities and churned out viral content that in turn got shared on apps like WhatsApp, Twitter, Instagram, and Snapchat, the potential this country – and particularly the smaller smart cities – has for quality content is mind-boggling.

 3. The new wave marketplace

-That e-commerce has revolutionised the idea of shopping in India is clear for everyone to see.
-What it has also done is democratise it for Indians.
-The finest of brands and products are only a click away, and your location doesn’t matter.
+That e-commerce has revolutionized the idea of shopping in India is clear for everyone to see.
+What it has also done is democratize it for Indians.
+The finest brands and products are only a click away, and your location doesn’t matter.

 4. Growing purchasing power